zhengyangchoong/cy2003-cellcounting/README.md

 ## Summary

 This GitHub repository contains all the code used for the CY2003 Automated Cell-Counting Microscope Project.
 Branches have been made accordingly to separate the different software parts.
-In particular, `main` contains code for the fullstack Flask application and `cell_counting` contains code for the cell-counting model.
+In particular, `flask_app` contains code for the fullstack Flask application and `cell_counting` contains code for the cell-counting model.

 ## Contents and Technical notes